JRose31/Binary-Lib/README.md

-# Binary-Lib
-Library working with Binary
+# Functions Dealing w/ Binary
+##intToBinary
+Take the argument of an integer, then returns that integer in binary.